Garment3DGen: 3D Garment Stylization and Texture Generation: Experiments

-\textbf{Physics-based Cloth Simulation} Automatically generated garments by \MethodName are simulation-ready and can be used directly in downstream applications, see Fig.~\ref{fig:teaser}, Fig.~\ref{fig:qualfull2} and the supplemental material.
-We consider the generated 3D shape as rest shape for our simulations and incorporate a zero rest-angle dihedral energy to model the out-of-plane banding of the fabric.
+\textbf{Physics-based Cloth Simulation} We consider the generated 3D shape as rest shape for our simulations and incorporate a zero rest-angle dihedral energy to model the out-of-plane banding of the fabric.
 Fantastical garments such as armors are not well modeled using a zero rest-angle as they would lose their distinct shape during simulation and wrinkle unnaturally.
 To obtain visually pleasing results, we take the rest angle to be the 3D generated mesh one which allows it to maintain its shape throughout the simulation.
+Generated garments can further be manipulated to achieve distinct looks through garment resizing.

 \textbf{Hand-Cloth Interaction in VR} Our garments are suitable for real-time simulations with hand-interaction using modern VR headsets.
-The rightmost part of Fig.~\ref{fig:teaser} as well as the last row of Fig.~\ref{fig:qualfull2} show a user interacting with the garments through real-time simulation with integrated hand-tracked interactions.
+The rightmost part of Fig.~\ref{fig:teaser} and Fig.~\ref{fig:qualfull2} show a user interacting with the garments through real-time simulation with integrated hand-tracked interactions.

-\textbf{Garment Resizing} Generated garments can further be manipulated to achieve distinct looks through garment resizing.
-Fig.\ref{fig:teaser} shows both the generated dress on the left as well as a larger version of it on the right, draped on the same body.

-\textbf{Sketch to Garment} Fig.~\ref{fig:qualfull2} shows an application to generate 3D simulation-ready garments starting from a rough sketch shown in the top left.
-Given a sketch, we generate a realistic image using ControlNet \cite{zhang2023adding} which then serves as the input to our method to generate the corresponding 3D asset.
-We show simulation results of this automatically generated dress.
+\textbf{Sketch to Garment}: Given a rough dress sketch, we generate a realistic image using ControlNet \cite{zhang2023adding} which then serves as the input to our method to generate the corresponding 3D asset.
+In Fig.~\ref{fig:qualfull2} we show simulation results of this automatically generated dress.

-\textbf{Runtime}: Our approach takes \mytilde 24 mins on a single TITAN RTX to generate the final 3D garment where \(60\%\) of this time is dedicated to the MeshDeformer (Sec.\ref{ssec:deformer}), \(20\%\) to the target geometry generation (Sec.\ref{ssec:geometrygen}), \(18\%\) to the cloth-body fitting (Sec.\ref{ssec:fitting}) and \(2\%\) to the texture estimation (Sec.\ref{ssec:texture}).
-Optimizing for speed was not among our objectives but several low-hanging fruits (\eg, early stopping of the deformation) exist and could be tackled to improve performance.